How to Convert Image Files from HEIC to PNG

 Directly on the iPhone

 Surprisingly, you need to use third-party software to convert HEIC to PNG on your iPhone.
-This time, we’ll take a look at the Shortcuts app and how it can be used to complete the required action.
+This time, we’ll look at the Shortcuts app and how you can use it to complete the required action.

 Download and install the app on your iPhone and go to My Shortcuts when you launch the app.
 At the bottom of the menu, you’ll be able to see the “Create Shortcuts” thumbnail.